Forever Your Girl

 Forever Your Girl is the debut album by American singer Paula Abdul.
-It was released in June 13, 1988 through Virgin Records.
+It was released on June 13, 1988 through Virgin Records.
 (Note: RIAA's official website listed the release date as June 13, 1988.)
 The album was Abdul's breakthrough into the music industry after being a choreographer for high-profile clients including the California Raisins, George Michael, ZZ Top, Duran Duran and most notably Janet Jackson.
-At the time it was the most successful debut album and was the first time that a female artist scored four US Billboard Hot 100 number-one singles from her first album.
+At the time of its release, it was the most successful debut album and was the first time that a female artist scored four US Billboard Hot 100 number-one singles from her first album.
 It is currently certified 7× Platinum by the RIAA.

 Background

-In 1987, Abdul, who had built up her professional reputation as a choreographer for the Los Angeles Lakers and high-profile artists including George Michael, ZZ Top, Duran Duran and Janet Jackson, recorded a demo using her savings.
-Soon thereafter, she was signed to Virgin Records by Jeff Ayeroff, who had worked in marketing at A&M Records with Janet Jackson.
-Although she was a skilled dancer and choreographer, Abdul's vocal abilities were unimpressive, and with Ayeroff's support, she underwent training for her mezzo-soprano voice.
+In 1987, Paula Abdul, who had built up her professional reputation as a choreographer for the Los Angeles Lakers and high-profile artists including George Michael, ZZ Top, Duran Duran and Janet Jackson, recorded a demo using her savings.
+Soon thereafter, she was signed to Virgin Records by Jeff Ayeroff, who had worked in marketing at A&M Records with Jackson.
+Although she was a skilled dancer and choreographer, Abdul's vocal abilities were unimpressive and with Ayeroff's support, she underwent training for her mezzo-soprano voice.
 Ayeroff recalled signing Abdul to a recording contract years later, stating: "She said, 'I can sing, you know.
 I want to do an album.'
 Paula's in our industry.
 Here's someone with a personality and she's gorgeous, and she can dance.
 If she can sing, she could be a star.
 So she went into the studio and cut a demo record and she could sing."
 The album was made on a budget of $72,000.